oran-testing/docs/index.rst

 Getting Help
 ------------

-This project is still in development, if you find any issues please create a github issue on our github `ran-tester-ue <https://github.com/oran-testing/ran-tester-ue>`_
+This project is still in development.
+If you find any issues, please create a GitHub issue on our repository: `ran-tester-ue <https://github.com/oran-testing/ran-tester-ue>`_

 Our team will respond to any issues as quickly as possible.
-We appreciate any feedback as we add to our documentation.
+We appreciate any feedback as we continue to add to our documentation.

 .. toctree::